Fast Rendezvous on a Cycle by Agents with Different Speeds: Rendezvous without Communication

-\section{Rendezvous without communication}
+\section{Rendezvous without Communication}

-In this section, we show a tight bound for the rendezvous time assuming that the agents cannot use pebbles to mark their location.
-More generally, the agents cannot communicate in any way (before rendezvous).\\
+In this section, we consider the case that agents cannot use marks (e.g., pebbles) to mark their location.
+More generally, the agents cannot communicate in any way (before rendezvous).

+In Section \ref{sec:lower-no-comm} we by show a lower bound of $\frac{cn}{c^2 - 1}$ for the rendezvous time of any algorithm, even assuming sense of direction.
+Then, in Section \ref{sec:up-no-comm} we show that when assuming a sense of direction this latter bound is tight.
+Finally, we conclude by showing several upper bounds for the case where there is no sense of direction.